piotrwitek/react-redux-typescript-scripts/README.md

 ```

 ### TSLint
-> NOTE: This package will install necessary dependencies (`tslint` and `tslint-react`) so you don't need to do it in your project.
+> NOTE: This package will install all the necessary dependencies except `tslint` so please include it in your project dependencies.

 Following configs are available to extend (you can use one or all by declaring an array in `extends` config property):
   - `react-redux-typescript-scripts/tslint.json` - best default config - based on recommended tslint built-in config.